 - Non-UK net migration under RAPID was 386,000 higher than under the other method – averaging 336,000 per year compared to 293,000 under LTIM (43,000 more per year).
 Overall, RAPID suggests that EU net migration was 840,000 higher than LTIM during the whole period 2011-20 but that non-EU net was 490,000 lower.

-Why did the new method find that net EU immigration was higher than?
+Why did the experimental method find that net EU immigration was higher than the previous LTIM method suggested?
 According to the ONS: “One of the main drivers… is likely to be the uncertainty of these migrants in their intentions to move to and from the UK.
 This makes it difficult to measure their migration patterns using the IPS.
 This suggests that differences between IPS figures and RAPID may be related to RAPID being based on actual observed patterns of behaviour.”

-And why did it find that net non-EU immigration was lower under the new method?
+And why did it find that net non-EU immigration was lower?
 The ONS states: “One of the main drivers for the lower estimates of non-EU net migration based on RAPID is likely to be the measurement of students migrating to and from the UK.”